 Fresh-start reporting reflects the value of the Company as determined in the confirmed Plan of Reorganization.
 Under fresh-start reporting, the Company's asset values were remeasured and allocated in conformity with ASC 805, "Business Combinations," formerly Statements of Financial Accounting Standards ("SFAS") No. 141(R) "Business Combinations" ("ASC 805").
-Fresh-start reporting required that all liabilities, other than deferred taxes and severance benefits, be stated at fair value or at the present values of the amounts to be paid using appropriate market interest rates.
+Fresh-start reporting required that all liabilities, other than deferred taxes and severance benefits, be stated at fair value.
 Deferred taxes are determined in conformity with ASC 740, "Income Taxes," formerly SFAS No. 109, "Accounting for Income Taxes" ("ASC 740").